 SECTION 2 What makes you eligible to be a plan member?
-Section 2.1 Your eligibility requirements

 You are eligible for membership in our plan as long as:

 - You have both Medicare Part A and Medicare Part B (Section 2.2 tells you about Medicare Part A and Medicare Part B) - -- and -- You live in our geographic service area (Section 2.4 below describes our service area) - -- and -- you are a United States citizen or are lawfully present in the United States - -- and -- You meet the special eligibility requirements described below.